spark-mv/cdn/install.md

 For example:

-* Start by enabling Hola CDN for 10% of Chrome/Win users, and 90% only for statistics collection.
+* Start by enabling HolaCDN for 10% of Chrome/Win users, and 90% only for statistics collection.
-* Increase Hola CDN to 90% of Chrome/Win users, and leave 10% for statistics.
+* Increase HolaCDN to 90% of Chrome/Win users, and leave 10% for statistics.
 * Add more/browsers/platforms.

 Changes take effect immediately, and you will receive a confirmation email every time you change settings on the portal.